 Q: Are Host Institutions in Northern Ireland able to participate?

 A: This call is not open for HRB Host Institutions in Northern Ireland.
-As there are no UK funders participating in this call, participants based in these institutions must be self-funded collaborators.
-A maximum of two collaborators is allowed per consortium.
+Applicants based in these institutions should instead apply for funding from the MRC (UK).

 Q: What types of organisations can participate?